Relating Reinforcement Learning to Dynamic Programming-Based Planning: Optimal Planning and Deterministic RL

 As is common in RL, we balance exploration vs. exploitation in the form of an {\em $\epsilon$-greedy} plan/policy.
 For some fixed value $\epsilon \in [0,1]$, the policy applies the next action in the pure exploration plan with probability $\epsilon$; otherwise, it applies the minimizing $u'$ in (\ref{eqn:qvalitdet}).
 Thus, it is `greedy' (exploitation) $1-\epsilon$ of the time on average.
+Using $\epsilon$-decay was tested, but excluded; see the appendix.

 We follow another common RL practice, which is to allow periodic jumping back to the initial state.
 Thus, the execution is divided into {\em episodes}, in which each one corresponds to applying an action sequence from the initial state until either $X_G$ or a maximum iteration limit is reached (to escape greediness-induced traps).
 This issue does not arise in value iteration because the state becomes frozen once $X_G$ is reached and $u_T$ is applied.
 The relationship between these two settings is analyzed in Section \ref{sec:episode}.